NBISweden/workshop-reproducible-research/docs/snakemake.md

         """
 ```

-!!! info
+!!! note
-    It's not really important for the exercise, but the shell command used here first outputs "Concatenating " followed by a space delimited list of the files in `input`.
+    It's not really important for the tutorial, but the shell command used here first outputs "Concatenating " followed by a space delimited list of the files in `input`.
 This string is then sent to the program `cat` where it's concatenated with `input[0]` and `input[1]` (the parameter `-` means that it should read from standard input).
 Lastly, the output from `cat` is sent to `{output}`.

 If you now run the workflow as before you should get "Nothing to be done", because no files involved in the workflow have been changed.
 Instead we have to force Snakemake to rerun the rule by using the `-R`flag.
 Let's try a dry-run.